Code-Institute-Submissions/whos-that-pokemon/README.md

 #### Pokédex
 - A separate section to display all 150 Pokémon would be a ‘nice to have’ feature, which would display Pokémon names, sprites, type and number.

+#### Scoreboard
+- A scoreboard to track progress compared to various attempts.

 ---